SansGuidon/bookmarks/README.md

 * [uNoGS](https://unogs.com) - Unofficial Netflix Online Global Search, Search all netflix regions in one place! **Bonus** : [Explore catalogue updates by country](https://unogs.com/countrydetail)
 * [You.com](https://you.com/) - The private search engine that summarizes the best parts of the internet for you, without privacy-invading ads and with great privacy | Note that anyway they share some data with third party as mentioned in their [Privacy](https://you.com/legal/privacy) guide but they try to limit the amount of data collected, in order to offer the best of privacy and customised experienced.
 * [Des jeux et des mots](https://desjeuxetdesmots.com/) - 🇫🇷 [FR] Prendre le temps d'écouter celles et ceux qui prennent le temps d'analyser vos jeux favoris.
 Moteur de recherche des podcasts et vidéos qui parlent de vos jeux favoris.
+* [Every Noise at Once](https://everynoise.com/) - is an ongoing attempt at an algorithmically-generated, readability-adjusted scatter-plot of the musical genre-space, based on data tracked and analyzed for `5,745 genre-shaped distinctions by Spotify as of 2022-01-26`.
+The calibration is fuzzy, but in general down is more organic, up is more mechanical and electric; left is denser and more atmospheric, right is spikier and bouncier.

 ## App discovery
 * [Y Combinator](https://news.ycombinator.com/show) - Hacker news Show : where people share their work. **Related** : :star: [**Newest Show HN**](https://news.ycombinator.com/shownew) and [A List of Hacker News's Undocumented Features and Behaviors](https://github.com/minimaxir/hacker-news-undocumented)